Teach Children Happiness, not Perfectionism

 Of course we all want the best for our children, but we also need to keep in mind that perfection doesn't mean happiness.
 And it's so important for children to be happy.

 Many parents confuse higher education and perfection as requirements for happiness.
 Raising a child isn’t just about getting them into the best school, teaching them to be fluent in three languages and having them look like little dolls in a display case.
+Above all is to teach children happiness.

 Something that many studies are now telling us is that parents who set high expectations for their children end up causing serious shortcomings in the lives of their children.